JuliaLang/julia/JuliaSyntax/README.md

 * `export a, \n $b` is rejected, but `export a, \n b` parses fine.

+* In try-catch-finally, the `finally` clause is allowed before the `catch`, but always executes afterward.
+(Presumably was this a mistake?
+It seems pretty awful!)

 ## Parsing oddities and warts

 There's many apparent inconsistencies between how `kw` and `=` are used when